sensu/sensu-docs/content/sensu-go/5.10/dashboard/filtering.md

     parent: dashboard
 ---

-The Sensu dashboard provides drop-down filters to build customized views of Sensu resources.
+The Sensu dashboard provides basic filters to build customized views of Sensu resources.
 When applied, filters create a unique link, so you can bookmark and share your favorite filter combinations.

 - On the **events page**, filter by entity, check, status, and silenced/unsilenced.
 You can also sort events by severity, last OK, newest, and oldest.